Welcome to the GamePlan Membership Area

 If your ads run BELOW Average Ad Position 4, they start falling off the first page of Google search and run less often.
 Only 10% of searchers go to page 2 of search results.
 It usually doesn't cost much to move your ads up to Ad Position 4, so you run ads often at low cost.
 If bids are too high for Ad Position 4, bid as much as you think those words are worth for your business.

 Ads above Ad Position 4 are usually extremely expensive, because big corporation bid high to get the top positions above their big business competitors for brand image.
-They have big budgets.
+They have big budgets and thousands of keywords, sometime hundreds of thousands keywords.

 You may decide it's worth bidding for Ad Positions above 4.
 Put your money where it counts most!